1. AI Systems We Use

 - MicHelper is not liable for decisions made based on AI-generated outputs without adequate human review

-4. EU AI Act Classification
+4. EU AI Act Preparation

-4.1 Classification
+4.1 Classification analysis

-- Annex III, point 4(b): AI systems intended to be used to make or materially influence decisions on the terms of work-related relationships, conditions of work, including task allocation and monitoring or evaluation of persons in such relationships
+- Annex III, point 4(b): AI systems intended to be used to make or materially influence decisions on the terms of work-related relationships, conditions of work, including task allocation and monitoring or evaluation of persons in such relationships.

-4.2 MicHelper's Role: Provider
+4.2 MicHelper's role

 "Limited risk" classification under the EU AI Act applies to systems such as chatbots and deepfake generators, which require only transparency obligations.
 Workplace monitoring and employee performance evaluation AI systems are explicitly categorized as high-risk under Annex III, requiring comprehensive compliance obligations beyond mere transparency.